 Launched in March 2012 by OPHI with the United States Agency for International Development (USAID) and the International Food Policy Research Institute (IFPRI), the WEAI tracks women’s engagement in agriculture in five areas: production, resources, income, leadership, and time use.
 Unlike any other tool, it also measures women’s empowerment relative to men within their households, providing a more robust understanding of gender dynamics within households and communities.

-In May 2014, the U.S. Government’s global hunger and food security initiative, Feed the Future launched the Women’s Empowerment Global Synthesis Report.
-The report provides a comprehensive analysis of the Women’s Empowerment in Agriculture Index (WEAI) baseline survey results for thirteen countries and summarizes both findings from the WEAI survey and the relationships between the WEAI and various outcomes of interest to the US Government’s Feed the Future initiative.
+In May 2014, the U.S. Government’s global hunger and food security initiative, Feed the Future, launched the Women’s Empowerment Global Synthesis Report.
+The report provides a comprehensive analysis of the WEAI baseline survey results for thirteen countries and summarises both findings from the survey and the relationships between the WEAI and various outcomes of interest to the US Government’s Feed the Future initiative.

 Scroll down to read a number of case studies from Uganda, Bangladesh and Guatemala, watch a WEAI video, and access a number of WEAI publications.

 Women play a critical and potentially transformative role in agricultural growth in developing countries, but they face persistent obstacles and economic constraints limiting further inclusion in agriculture.

 The WEAI measures the empowerment, agency, and inclusion of women in the agriculture sector in an effort to identify ways to overcome those obstacles and constraints.
 The Index is a significant innovation in its field and aims to increase understanding of the connections between women’s empowerment, food security, and agricultural growth.